 After completing the 2018 season, Steven was invited to join the “Red Army” Youth Hockey League CSKA Moscow.
 In the 2019-20 Moscow Championship season, Steven was part of the CSKA JHL CSKA MOSCOW and scored 107 points in 34 games.

 In 2021, Steven received several offers to develop his professional career in Canada and North America.
 While retaining his sporting rights in Russia, CSKA Moscow club, Steven's family accepted an offer to develop his professional skills in the United States.

 FIRST EXPERIENCE ABROAD - CANADA

-In the summer 2017, Stiven was trained by the best coaches of the National Hockey League in Okanagan Hockey Academy in the cities of Pentincton and Toronto (Canada) for two months.
-This trip gave Stiven an opportunity to play in strong teams, practice English and, of course, learn from the best coaches such as Stu Barnes, Willie Desjardins, Mike Bancock and many others.
-Here Stiven passed all the tests in physical disciplines necessary in hockey and the results he showed were really good.
+In the summer of 2017, Steven spent two months training with the best coaches in the National Hockey League at the Okanagan Hockey Academy in Penticton and Toronto, Canada.
+This trip gave him an opportunity to play on strong teams with foreigners, practice English and, of course, learn from top hockey coaches.
+Here Steven was tested for the first time in all the physical disciplines of hockey and he did show high results.